tenstorrent/tt-metal/tests/sweep_framework/README.md

 `--perf` OPTIONAL: This will enable e2e perf testing on the op tests that are written to support it.
 Each test will be run twice and the second result will be kept to avoid measuring compile time.

 `--dry-run` EXPERIMENTAL: This flag will print all the test vectors that would be run without the flag.
 This is best used piping stdout to a text file to avoid flooding the terminal.

+`--tag <tag>` OPTIONAL: This setting is used to assign a custom tag that will be used to search for test vectors.
+This is to keep copies of vectors seperate from other developers / CI.
+By default, this will be your username.
+You are able to specify a tag when generating tests using the generator.
+To run the CI suites of tests locally, use the `ci-main` tag.

 ## Query Tool